hasura/graphql-engine/docs/graphql/manual/event-triggers/serverless.rst

   :depth: 1
   :local:

-You can use serverless functions along with Event Triggers to design an async business workflow without having to manage any dedicated infrastructure.
+You can use serverless functions along with event triggers to design an async business workflow without having to manage any dedicated infrastructure.

 As Hasura event triggers can deliver database events to any webhook, serverless functions can be perfect candidates